How to Talk About Climate Breakdown—

 Instead of doom and gloom, and guilt when you don’t do enough?
-Promote pride if people do the right thing.
+Promote pride people feel when they do the right thing.

 And if you want to change behavior, make it easy to take action.
 People make so many decisions they can quickly become overloaded.
 If the good decision takes less mental effort, people are more likely to go for it.